chidavcheng/Chi-Lab/_pages/about.md

 Before joining UNSW, I was a Research Scientist and Postdoctoral Associate at MIT and held a research fellowship at the University of Melbourne.
 I completed my PhD in Materials Science at Monash University.

 If you are interested in joining the lab or collaborating, feel free to get in touch at [chi.cheng2@unsw.edu.au](mailto:chi.cheng2@unsw.edu.au).

+*We gratefully acknowledge the Australian Research Council, UNSW Sydney, and our industry partners for their generous support of our research.*